 The mirror came from At Home, also on clearance.
 Here’s a similar mirror.

 The brass sculpture was found at a thrift store a few years ago.

 The macrame planter came from Michaels, (similar) and the faux plant is from IKEA.
 They have the best faux plants.

-I’ve had the shower curtain for a few years, but it’s still available.
+I’ve had the shower curtain for a few years.

 I was so worried about the different wood tones/ bamboo/ rattan, but I love how much warmth they add!